One of the biggest tools in my sobriety toolbox has been meditation.

 What kind of meditation should I try?

-I’ll give a quick summary of the major practices and styles, as well as resources where you can learn more and get some help via guided meditations.
-I’ve also written about three books that made me really love meditation before, so you are welcome to use that as a resource as well.
+Below is a quick summary of the major practices and styles, as well as resources where you can learn more and get some help via guided meditations.
+I’ve also written about three books that made me really love meditation before, so you are welcome to use that as a resource.

 Different Meditation Styles To Try In Sobriety

 Please note that this is by no means an exhaustive list.
-If you find something else that is rocking your inner world, go for it!
+If you find something else, go for it!

 1. Mindfulness Meditation